 We are proud to celebrate more than 60 years of success.
-See a timeline below of important milestones in our history or click here to browse our history booklet.
+See a timeline below of important milestones.
+To view a PDF version click here.

 Morales, Potter & Buckelew, Inc. is founded after Joseph Buckelew purchases the agency, Morales and Potter.
 Fifty years and many mergers and acquisitions later, the firm name honors Joseph’s involvement from the early days.

 Morales, Potter & Buckelew, Inc. agrees to purchase the Toms River Agency on March 1, 1966.